Jasmine-yz/Cyclistic_Case_Study/README.md

 ![Screenshot 2024-08-06 at 17 22 36](https://github.com/user-attachments/assets/cf834fea-7a7c-44a8-8774-56e7a494b432)

-d) 'started_at' and 'ended_at' fields indicates the start time and end times of the trip in YYYY-MM-DD HH:MI:SS UTC format.
+4. **Identifying Outliers

 - Check the MAXUM and MINIMUM ride_length for each rideable_type.
 <img width="511" alt="max_min_ride_length" src="https://github.com/user-attachments/assets/7e34b73b-fc84-44c5-b9aa-8eacacc19cac">

 Note that the maximum duration is 98489.07 mins (approximately equal to 68.36 days), and the minimum duration is less than 0.

 - According to the [divvy website](https://help.divvybikes.com/hc/en-us/articles/360033484791-What-if-I-keep-a-bike-out-too-long#:~:text=Day%20Pass%20holders%3A%20unlimited%20number,included%20in%20the%20membership%20price.), failing to return a bike within 24-hours may result in a $250 fee for loss or theft.
 - We will exclude trips with a ride_length greater 24 hours and less than 1 minute.

 ### Data Cleaning
 SQL Query: [Data Cleaning](https://github.com/Jasmine-yz/Cyclistic_Case_Study/blob/main/Data%20Cleaning.sql)

-- 5 columns were added:
+- 3 columns were added:
    - ride_length (in minute)
    - day_of_week
    - ride_date
-   - start_time
-   - end_time

 - Trips with duration longer than a day or less than a minute were deteted.